Tornado outbreak of May 7–10, 2016: Davis–Sulphur–Roff, Oklahoma

-Soon afterwards, trees were uprooted and outbuildings were destroyed along Trett Slab Road and E1690 Road before more significant damage occurred further to the east, where several frame homes and mobile homes were heavily damaged or destroyed along Buel Green Road and Nelson Road.
+Soon afterwards, trees were uprooted, and outbuildings were destroyed along Trett Slab Road and E1690 Road before more significant damage occurred further to the east, where several frame homes and mobile homes were heavily damaged or destroyed along Buel Green Road and Nelson Road.
 One unanchored home in this area was swept completely away at high-end EF3 intensity, and outbuildings were destroyed as well.
 More metal power poles were bent to the ground, and a couple of trees were debarked.
-RaXPol mobile radar recorded winds exceeding 200 MPH 17 meters over an open field in this area, though this small pocket of winds, possibly capable of producing EF5-level damage, did not impact any substantial structures.
-Because of this, damage ratings in this area did not exceed high-end EF3.
 The tornado then crossed W 14th St, briefly weakening to EF2 strength as it destroyed a mobile home, shifted a frame home off its foundation, and caused roof damage to other homes.
 More outbuildings were destroyed, one of which had a small trailer thrown into it.
-North of Sulphur, the tornado crossed U.S. Route 177 at EF3 intensity.
+North of Sulphur, the tornado crossed US 177 at EF3 intensity.
 Several frame homes lost their roofs and had collapse of exterior walls.
 Some additional trees sustained debarking, a mobile home was swept away and destroyed, and a few other homes had their roofs torn off at this location.
 A large frame home east of the interstate that was under construction was reduced to a bare slab as well.
 As the tornado continued eastward, it produced high-end EF2 damage along N3400 Road as two small homes were left with only their interior walls standing, one of which homes was pushed 60 feet off of its foundation.
 The tornado then began to narrow and weaken as it crossed the Chickasaw Turnpike and County Line Road intersection, causing mainly minor damage to trees, power lines, and outbuildings, though one home and a large metal shed both sustained low-end EF2 damage.
 The tornado continued to narrow as it moved further east, producing EF0 outbuilding damage before dissipating to the southwest of Roff at 5:17 PM CDT.